ArsamAryandoust/EnergyTransitionTasks/README.md

 ### Docker

-The easiest way to build and run a Docker container for processing data is with the `build.sh` and `run.sh` scripts we provide.
-To do this, execute the following
+The easiest way to build and run a Docker container for processing data is with the `run.sh` script we provide.
+To do this, execute the following command:
-commands:

 ```
-./build.sh
 ./run.sh
 ```

+Make sure to comment out the building commands inside `run.sh` after the first execution.

 ### Process data